2004 it all changed!

 Peru, Alberto Villoldo and shamanism

 In April 2005 a chance conversation with a friend led me to read “Shaman, Healer, Sage” by Alberto Villoldo.
 I loved it so much that I went to Peru with The Four Winds (Alberto’s school) that June and visited lots of sacred sites.
-It changed me in a way I can’t explain.
-I remember sitting in the garden upon returning realising it was the same but I wasn’t so it looked and felt completely different to me.

 Homeopathy

-In September 2005 I was drawn to also train part time as a homeopath, having used homeopathy for years.
-After a year in the midlands, I changed to the wonderful Lakeland college, attending their Ambleside campus mostly with a few trips to London if I couldn’t make one weekend in Ambleside.
+After a year in the midlands, I changed to the gorgeous Lakeland college at their Ambleside campus mostly, with a few trips to London if I couldn’t make one weekend in Ambleside.

 It felt as though I was on a learning treadmill for a while.